possibilities/tmux-composer-cli/events.md

 ### 4. continue-session

-Continues the latest worktree session, creating it if it doesn't exist.
+Continues the highest numbered worktree session, creating it if it doesn't exist.
 Similar to start-session but uses an existing worktree.

 #### Events